TylerOBrien/LudusJS/README.md

 > > __Input:__ _Array|Object container, Mixed value_
 > > __Output:__ _Boolean result_
 > >
 > > Returns true if the passed value exists in the passed container.
 > > Is compatible with both arrays and objects.
+> >
+> > Performs strict comparisons, so the int value 3 and string value "3"
+> > will _not_ be  considered equal.

 ```javascript
 (function($){